 The games have a mixture of stretch and active days.
 Different days have different step targets, which you’ll have to hit.
 The amount you win will depend on the number of people in your group who reach their goals and the size of your wager.
 If everyone reaches their goal, Stepbet will forfeit their cut, so you’ll at least get your money back.

 Stepbet is a good option for people who want extra motivation to take more steps.
 But you have to accept the chance you may lose your initial investment.

 The company behind StepBet also has an app for losing weight and one for running.
 There’s one coming soon for working out if that’s more your thing.

 Charity Miles is a step-tracking app that lets you donate the money you earn to charity.
 The company works with over 40 charities, and you can choose the one that you want to give your earnings to.

 You can track a variety of exercise types with Charity Miles, including walking, dancing, and cycling.

-Users can earn up to $0.25 per mile for walking or running, and up to $0.10 per mile when biking.
-This is a decent payout and it makes it possible to earn (relatively) significant amounts for the charity you choose.
+Users can earn up to $0.25 per mile for walking or running and up to $0.10 per mile when biking.
+This is a decent payout and makes it possible to earn (relatively) significant amounts for your chosen charity.

-The app also has a teams option which lets users join groups to help them stay motivated and work out in a communal way.
-Teams have leaderboards that show the total number of miles a team has run, as well as the top athletes in the team.
+The app also has a teams option that lets users join groups to help them stay motivated and work out communally.
+Teams have leaderboards that show the total number of miles a team has run and the top athletes in the team.

-Charity Miles is an excellent choice for those who are motivated by donating money rather than earning money for themselves.
+Charity Miles is an excellent choice for those motivated by donating money rather than earning it for themselves.